Data Processing Agreement (DPA) — Tosvi

 1. Assist the Studio — taking into account the nature of processing, assist

-1. Personal-data breach — notify the Studio without undue delay and, where
+1. Personal-data breach — notify the Studio without undue delay after becoming

-personal data at the end of the provision of services, and delete existing copies unless legally required to retain them.
+data at the end of the provision of services — within 30 days of closure, with return available via the Service's export functionality — and delete existing copies unless legally required to retain them.

-1. Audits — make available information necessary to demonstrate compliance
+1. Audits — make available the information necessary to demonstrate compliance

 with Article 28.
-Where an on-site audit is required, it shall be on reasonable prior notice, no more than once per year (save where a regulator or a material breach requires otherwise), during business hours, subject to confidentiality, and conducted so as not to disrupt the Service; documentation provided by Tosvi shall be used to satisfy audit needs wherever it reasonably can.
+On-site inspection is available only where the information Tosvi makes available is insufficient to demonstrate compliance, on 30 days' notice, no more than once per year (save where a regulator or a material breach requires otherwise), during business hours, at the Studio's cost, subject to confidentiality, and conducted so as not to disrupt the Service.
+An audit does not extend to access to Tosvi's hosting sites, underlying systems, or infrastructure, or to any personal data of Tosvi's other customers.

 1. Restrictions — Tosvi shall not: (a) sell the Studio's personal data or